auth0/docs/articles/product-lifecycle/migration/linkedin-api-deprecation.md

 ---
-description: This article covers the LinkedIn API deprecation and how to update your Auth0 LinkedIn Connection.
+description: Learn about the LinkedIn API deprecation and how to update your Auth0 LinkedIn Connection.
-toc: true
 contentType:
   - how-to
 useCase: